Philippines names 4 new camps for US forces amid China fury | Law-Order

 Philippines names 4 new camps for US forces amid China fury

-The Philippine government on Monday identified four new local military camps, including some across a sea border from Taiwan, where rotational batches of American forces with their weapons would be allowed to stay indefinitely despite strong objections from China.
+The Philippine government on Monday identified four new military camps, including some across the sea from Taiwan, where rotating batches of American forces will be allowed to be stationed indefinitely despite strong objections from China.

+President Ferdinand Marcos Jr.'s administration announced in February his approval of an expansion of the US military presence to four additional Philippine military bases from the five existing sites under the 2014 Enhanced Defence Cooperation Agreement between the longtime treaty allies.

-The new sites identified by Marcos' office include a Philippine navy base in Santa Ana town and an international airport in Lal-lo town, both in northern Cagayan province.
-Those two locations have infuriated Chinese officials because they would provide US forces with a staging ground close to southern China and Taiwan, the self-ruled island Beijing claims as its own.
+The new sites identified by Marcos' office include a Philippine navy base in Santa Ana and an international airport in Lal-lo, both in northern Cagayan province.
+Those locations have infuriated Chinese officials because they would provide US forces with a staging ground close to southern China and Taiwan, the self-governed island Beijing claims as its own.

-The two other military areas are in northern Isabela province and on a local navy camp on Balabac island in the western province of Palawan.
-Palawan faces the South China Sea, a key passage for global trade that Beijing claims virtually in its entirety and where it has taken increasingly aggressive actions that have threatened smaller claimant states, including the Philippines.
+The two other military areas are in northern Isabela province and a navy camp on Balabac island in the western province of Palawan.
+Palawan faces the South China Sea, a key passage for global trade that Beijing claims virtually in its entirety and has taken increasingly aggressive actions that have threatened smaller claimant states, including the Philippines.

+China and the Philippines, along with Vietnam, Malaysia, Brunei and Taiwan, have been locked in increasingly tense territorial disputes over the busy and resource-rich South China Sea.

 "That's a trade route, that's where more or less USD 3 trillion worth of trade passes.
-Our responsibility in collectively securing that is huge," Carlito Galvez, who heads the Philippine Defense Department, said.
+Our responsibility in collectively securing that is huge," said Carlito Galvez, who heads the Philippine Defence Department.

-The four new military sites where American would gain access were "suitable and mutually beneficial" and would "boost the disaster response of the country" as springboard for humanitarian and relief work during emergencies, Marcos's office said.
-In a closed doors meeting in Manila with their Philippine counterparts last month, however, a Chinese Foreign Ministry delegation expressed its strong opposition to an expanded U.S. military presence in the Philippines and warned of its repercussions to regional peace and stability, Philippine officials said.
+The four new military sites for American forces are "suitable and mutually beneficial" and will "boost the disaster response of the country" as a springboard for humanitarian and relief work during emergencies, Marcos's office said.

+In a statement, the US Department of Defence said the new locations "will strengthen the interoperability of the US and Philippine Armed Forces and allow us to respond more seamlessly together to address a range of shared challenges in the Indo-Pacific region".
+In a meeting last month with Philippine officials in Manila, however, a Chinese Foreign Ministry delegation expressed its strong opposition to an expanded US military presence in the Philippines and warned of repercussions for regional peace and stability, a Philippine official involved in the talks said at the time.
+Philippine diplomats replied that the decision to allow an expanded American military presence was in the Philippines' national interest and would boost its ability to respond to natural disasters, the official said, suggesting the move was not aimed at China.
+The official spoke on condition of anonymity because of a lack of authority to publicly discuss the sensitive issue.

 The Philippines used to host two of the largest US Navy and Air Force bases outside the American mainland.
 The bases were shut down in the early 1990s after the Philippine Senate rejected an extension, but American forces later returned for large-scale combat exercises with Filipino troops under a Visiting Forces Agreement.